Please note: Orders ship once a week, usually on Wednesday.

 on a wooden frame are exactly that.
 Canvas, wrapped onto a wooden frame.
 Wired, ready to hang.
 If you ask us to print one for you that we don't already offer as a canvas print it will cost more.
 It is a one-off print job, and therefor very expensive, fyi.

 on canvas must be stretched on your end.
 You get your print, directly from my printer, in a tube.
 You will need to take it to an art shop, or framers shop to have it mounted.
 Sometimes we can mount and ship for you, but its much more expensive than the canvas roll cost, and shipping may be very expensive too.
 Its actually pretty easy to do it yourself, if you are handy.

 your print is easier than it seems.
 If you get a small print, I suggest you buy a ready made frame that is larger than your print.
-Take your print and your frame to a framer (like Binders, Micheals, Sam Flax, Dick Blick) and have them cut a custom sized matt for you.
+Take your print and your frame to a framer (like Binders, Micheals, Sam Flax, Dick Blick) and have them cut a custom sized matte for you.
 It will fit your print perfectly, and so your piece will look custom framed, but its sooo very much cheeper.
 I like frames from Pottery Barn (free shipping usually), Ikea, West Elm, and CB2 has some really beautiful ones too.
-Please don't buy a frame and matt before your get your print.
+Please don't buy a frame and matte before your get your print.
 Thats not super smart.
-You need to see the print to choose the matt color, and make sure that it is sized just right.
+You need to see the print to choose the matte color, and make sure that it is sized just right.
 Our prints are made by hand, so the borders may vary slightly.

 We are not responsible for custom printing pieces to fit your frames or matts.